RBI Marginal Standing Facility (MSF) Rate

 MSF Rate Chart (RBI) - Historical & Current Trends

-RBI Policy Rates & Ratios
+RBI Monetary Policy Rates & Ratios

-RBI's Marginal Standing Facility (MSF) Rate overview
+About RBI Marginal Standing Facility (MSF) Rate

 Banks use it as an emergency funding option.
 The interest rate on MSF (MSF Rate) is higher than the repo rate to discourage banks from using it frequently.

+The MSF aims to maintain stability in the banking system, manage short-term liquidity fluctuations, and avoid financial crisis.
 Borrowing under MSF allows banks to use their SLR securities, which is not permitted when borrowing under the Repo Rate.

-Features Marginal Standing Facility (MSF) Rate
+Features Marginal Standing Facility (MSF) Rate –

 • It has a higher Interest Rate so the MSF rate is kept higher than the repo rate to prevent overuse.